 DRINKS

-When my server told me a glass of sangria was only $3, I almost didn’t believe him.
+When my server told me a glass of sangria was half off, I almost didn’t believe him.
 But it’s true!
-Choose from red, white, or sparkling.
+Choose from red, white, or sparkling sangria.
 I opted for the red, which was crisp, refreshing, and fruity without crossing into too-sweet territory.
 As an added bonus, the serving is very generous.

 Other drink specials include half off wines by the glass, draft beer, and single well pours.